istvan-derda/neo4j-task-2023/README.md

 ## Setup

-- `./setup.sh` to setup neo4j in a docker container
+- `./setup.sh` to setup neo4j in a docker container (needs an internet connection)

 - `./import.sh` to initialize the database with the data from the provided .json file